dachcom-digital/pimcore-lucene-search/docs/90_Frontend_Implementation.md

 ### Ajax AutoComplete
 Use this snippet to allow ajax driven auto-complete search. you may want to use this [plugin](https://github.com/devbridge/jQuery-Autocomplete) to do the job.

-1. Add some JS files:
+1. Add some JS files (in your layout for example):

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>